Course Policies for the Economics Major and Minor

 You might also consider taking courses in Operations Research and Information Engineering (ORIE) in the College of Engineering.
 This department offers numerous courses on optimization (for example, ORIE 3300, ORIE 3310, and ORIE 4320), as well as courses on game theory (for example, ORIE 4350).

 Before taking any advanced math course, it is a good idea to obtain a copy of the syllabus and show it to your Economics advisor or the Director of Undergraduate Studies to make sure that it contains material that is useful for economics.
-Even a course which has covered useful material in the past, may cease to be useful if it is taught by a different professor with different interests.
-As with any subject at Cornell, the content of upper level math courses is heavily dependent on the individual professor’s interests and expertise.

 Other Thoughts on Math Courses

-For students who are interested in the Economics major but who are worried about their mathematical background as they enter Cornell, please note that there is significant academic support for both MATH 1110 and MATH 1120.
+For students who are interested in the Economics major but who are worried about their mathematical background as they enter Cornell, there is significant academic support for both MATH 1110 and MATH 1120.
 You can enroll in one of the Academic Support Courses provided by the Cornell Learning Strategies Center (MATH 1011 to support MATH 1110, and MATH 1012 to support MATH 1120).
 In addition, you can use the services and resources of the Cornell Mathematics Support Center.

-Please note that the Math Department strongly discourages students from taking two courses at the same time from the calculus (differential, integral, and multivariable) and linear algebra group, especially if one course is a prerequisite for the other.
+The Math Department strongly discourages students from taking two courses at the same time from the calculus (differential, integral, and multivariable) and linear algebra group, especially if one course is a prerequisite for the other.
 The temptation to double up in an effort to get to advanced Math courses more quickly can often lead to poor grades in one or both courses and an unnecessarily stressful semester.
 If you feel that you must take two of these courses at the same time, please speak with the Math Director of Undergraduate Studies to assess whether this is in any way possible.

 Top